mogu-lab/probabilistic-foundations-of-ml/_sources/policies.md

+## Equipment

+**Textbook.** Unfortunately, most textbooks on probabilistic machine learning are not taught from a liberal arts perspective.
+As such, there's no assigned textbook for the class.
+Instead, we developed these course materials especially for the liberal arts context.

+**Laptop.** You will need a laptop for the class.
+If you don't own a laptop, please reach out to [Wellesley's long-term laptop loan program](https://www1.wellesley.edu/lts/techsupport/borrowequip) to request one.
+If you run into any trouble there, let the instructor know.

 ## Accessibility and Disability

 **Disability Services.** Every student has a right to full access in this course.
 If you need any accommodations, please contact Wellesley’s Disability Services.
 You should request accommodations **as early as possible**, since some situations can require significant time for accommodation design.
 If you need immediate accommodations, please arrange an appointment with the course instructor as soon as possible.